Update: 5 March 2021

 Update: 4 September 2020.
 After spending £8000 to have the front and rear suspension refurbished.
 I discovered by accident that the rear trailing links were reattached to the underside of the car incorrectly, making it sit far too high.
 The company did have problems aligning the car and this explains the reason why, in that the links affected the suspension geometry substantially.
 To make it 100% it really needs another alignment, which will be done when Mot’d.

-First three pictures depict how it was returned from Rally Prep company and the last three how it looks today, third from left you can see the link and fourth from left it’s miraculously gone.
+First three pictures depict how it was returned from the company and the last three how it looks today.

 The links are now fitted correctly and all that is needed is a further check of the alignment.